 But, I can compare it to a salad spinner!

 In which I compare a spin art machine with salad spinner spin art… Please note that they are both awesome.
 I’m psyched about the machine at the moment because we just tried it, but I’m not knocking salad spinner art at all.
 They are just different.

-Salad Spinner :: DIY all the way, baby.
-Use your paints and your paper (we used the centers from thin paper plates, saving the rim for suncatcher frames).
+Salad Spinner: DIY all the way, baby.
+Use your paints and your paper (we use small paper plates).

 HIDDEN vs EXPOSED

 Salad Spinner: The top covers the spin painting action so the spin artwork is a surprise each time.
 Kids add the paint, close the top, spin, then open the top to reveal the finished spin painting.

 Spin Art Machine: Because of the transparent splatter cover, kids get to watch the entire mesmerizing spin art process from start to finish.

 Salad Spinner: All decisions are created ahead of time, although you can decide to add more paint to a spin painting, close the lid, and spin again.